 What’s the plan to ensure safety in the area?

 SLCPD has seen great success in reducing crime around the Gail Miller Homeless Resource Center since a dedicated squad was put in place in the Summer of 2023.
-There will be increased patrols in this area during the pilot.
+There are increased patrols in the microshelter area during the pilot.
 We will be diligent in keeping the area, residents, and visitors safe.

 How can I help?

 The number one thing we can all do to help is to show compassion for our unsheltered residents as we continue to work toward better solutions, including permanent affordable housing.
-In the coming weeks and months there will be efforts to organize volunteers who would like to support the Temporary Shelter Community.
+In the coming weeks and months, there will be efforts to organize volunteers who would like to support the temporary microshelter community.
 If you would like to receive notification about volunteer opportunities, please sign up here.

 Questions, comments, or to report issues